paymoapp/api/sections/projects.md

 with the request body containing the updated info.
 You can send only the changed fields.

-Example request body if you want to change the name of the project and assign new users:
+Example of request body if you want to change the name of the project and assign new users:

 ```json
 {